BSoDium/Slashboard-pulsar/README.md

 ### Docker installation

-*Note : This image is still in early access, some features do not fully work as expected.*
+*Note : This image is still in early access, some features might not fully work as expected.*

 - Broken on any OS :
   > - Mounted disks view - the ones displayed don't match the host machine's state